discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <Card title="Precasting">
 At the Mistlock Singularity

-- Blast firefields with <Skill name="The Prestige"/>.
+- Blast fire fields with <Skill name="The Prestige"/>.
 - Extend boons with <Skill name="Signet of Inspiration"/> if you have time.
 - Precast <Skill name="Mimic"/> and take the singularity when your group is done pre-buffing.
 - Additionally you can precast a <Skill name="Time Warp"/> on the boss and take the singularity as well on bosses like Skorvald, or any boss if you use portals.